hiphops-io/hiphops-io.github.io/docs/hops-configuring.md

 ### Names and naming

-By convention, hops files should be lower snake case `like_this.hops` and named to represent the value they contribute e.g. `pr_approvals.hops` or `release.hops`.
+By convention, hops directories and files should be lower snake case `like_this/like_this.hops` and named to represent the value they contribute e.g. `pr_approvals/pr_approvals.hops` or `release/release.hops`.

 It's worth avoiding junk words such as `automate`, `workflow`, or `pipelines` in your filenames, as they could be applied to any and all hops configs.

 Within your configs, note that whilst the `name` attribute is optional on all resources, using it provides helpful context when debugging or looking at logs.